WastefulNick/npst-2020/README.md

 The script returns the flag `PST{EveryoneAboardTheNOPESlede8}`

 ## December 19th
-In today's email we were explained that the elf Sigurd had created a way to split a secret into X keys.
+In today's email we were informed that the elf Sigurd had created a way to split a secret into X keys.
 Further, the algorithm is made in such a way where only a Y amount of keys is required to get the secret.
 The secret password to the Christmas present vault was split into 5 (X) keys, of which 3 (Y) of them were required to open the vault.
 Two of the keys were given to Santa Claus, 1 key to elf Reidar, 1 key to elf Sigurd and 1 key to elf Adrian.
 This means that the vault can either be opened by Santa Claus + one elf, or by all 3 elves.
 Santa Claus has however lost both his keys, it is necessary to get back the vault's secret.
 We are also told that Sigurd's favorite number is `6864797660130609714981900799081393217269435300143305409394463459185543183397656052122559640661454554977296311391480858037121987999716643812574028291115057151` and we were given the 3 secrets held by the elves:

 Reidar: (3, 570999082059702856147787459046280784390391309763131887566210928611371012340016305879778028495709778777)